denis-martin/swadit/README.md

 This fork includes minor adaptations to fetch the currently loaded Swagger file from Swadit into Swagger UI as blob-URLs.
 This means that the Swagger file is handed over to Swagger UI locally within the browser without any server support.

 ## Run
-Swadit can either be run from a web server (simply throw all files on a web space) or locally with [NW.js](https://nwjs.io/).
+Swadit can either be run from a web server (after the build, simply throw all files in the dist folder on a web space) or locally with [NW.js](https://nwjs.io/).

 During development, you may run a live server with @angular/cli:
 ```